openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 **Cover Illustration by** Saryth Chareonpanichkul & Ivan Sevic
 ___
 **Interior Illustrations by** Alix Branwyn, Tom Field, Ivan Sevic, Ilse Gort, Max Bedulenko, Andrey Vasilchenko, Mahea Rodrigues, Randy Vargas, Saryth Chareonpanichkul, Biagio D'Alessandro, Forest Imel, Allen Morris, Paris Iannou, Simon Tjong, Dleoblack,

 <br>
 </div>

 <div class="wide" style="text-align: center;">

-OPEN LEGEND RPG, Open Legend keyhole, the Open Legend logo, Seventh Sphere Productions, and all other Seventh Sphere product names, and their respective logos are trademarks of Seventh Sphere Productions in the USA and other countries.
+OPEN LEGEND RPG, Open Legend keyhole, the Open Legend logo, Seventh Sphere Entertainment, and all other Seventh Sphere product names, and their respective logos are trademarks of Seventh Sphere Entertainment in the USA and other countries.

 This work contains material that is copyright Seventh Sphere and/or other authors.
 Unauthorized use is prohibited.